HuskyDG/magic_proc_monitor/README.md

-# am_proc_start
+# Magisk Process Monitor Tool

-- Tool for monitoring app process start and allow modules to run script in app process name space.
+- Tool for monitoring app process start and allow modules to run script in app process namespace.
-- Check `example_module` folder for making module to use am_proc_start
+- Every [dynmount.sh](./magisk-module/dynmount.sh) in module folder will be run when an app process start.
+Check example in `example_module` folder.